Das Paar im Kahn: Locations

-Implementation of the film adaption
+Implementation of the film adaptation

 Although the novel's writer Hans Jörg Schneider and his publisher were contacted, there was initially no option granted on the film rights, so that the project have been proposed to SR DRS to be realized as a television movie.
 The co-operation with a first author failed, and Peter Purtschert was involved as an author.
 Schneider has read some first versions of the script, and was disappointed, because he missed the figure of Hunkeler's girlfriend Hedwig; but the present script he really liked, despite a reduction in the number of minor characters and the laying of internal processes, such as thinking and pondering outward, which were required for the screenplay, to tell the story more stringent as shown in the novel.
 The focus, however, was the presentation of the fairest possible implementation of Hunkeler's figure and the city of Basel.
 A movie has its own laws, and economy, hence the part of the detective story had to be told linear.
 But Putschert expanded the figure of the Roma girl Zarah from Alsace - in the novel a side story, but now directly woven into the homicide case, and so she witnesses the murder.